 Ireland is a fascinating country.
 One can spend months traveling around the country and still not see it all.
 Unfortunately, not everyone can take long holidays, so this is why I recommend a short trip up north, to see the best attractions.
 You can journey to many of the breathtaking sets and locations featured in the popular TV show – Game of Thrones.
 All of this just in a day or two of your Game of Thrones road trip.

-The best way to discover Northern Ireland is renting a car.
+The best way to discover Northern Ireland is by renting a car.
 It’s way more practical than using public buses or tour companies.
 It gives you freedom and you don’t have to follow a specific schedule like group tours have.

 Dublin is a good starting point, especially for a car pick up.
 I recommend renting a car in Dublin, as it’s a good central location.
 You can first drive around Northern Ireland and then continue to the Cliffs of Moher, Cork or Kilkenny Castle, before dropping your car off back in Dublin.
 It’s generally cheaper to pick-up and drop-off a rental car from the same destination, so it’s worth planning accordingly.